replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/02-checking-cluster-resources/assignment.md

 even though it started successfully.

 In fact, installing the Harbor Helm chart requests 28 GB of storage.
-The cluster, in the previous lab with only 20 GB of disk available, fulfilled all of those requests.
+The cluster in the previous lab with only 20 GB of disk available, fulfilled all of those requests.
 That could creat quite the challenge to diagnose in the future.